-A sound energy usage baseline provides a critical starting point for accurate projection of potential energy savings as well as for measurement after retrofits and/or retro-commissioning.
+A technically sound energy usage baseline provides a critical starting point for accurate projection of potential energy savings as well as for measurement after retrofits and/or retro-commissioning.
 The baseline must establish how much fuel and electricity a building can be expected to use over a representative 12-month period.
 It should also factor in the impact of independent variables such as weather, occupancy, and operating hours on the building’s energy use.

 2.1 Required Elements

-Historical Energy Usage: Following the ASTM E2797-11 Building Energy Performance Assessment (BEPA) Standard methodology collect 36 months (or a minimum of 14 months of energy usage data when 36 months is unavailable) for all meters and energy accounts for end-uses to be retrofitted in the building, with a goal of accounting for 100% of energy sources to enable IPMVP Option C compliant analysis, from which a 12-month period will be selected as the basis for all analysis.
+Historical Energy Usage: Following the ASTM E2797-11 Building Energy Performance Assessment (BEPA) Standard methodology collect 36 months (or a minimum of 14 months of energy usage data when 36 months is unavailable) for all meters and energy accounts for end-uses to be retrofitted in the building, with a goal of accounting for 100% of energy sources to be used as the basis for IPMVP Option C compliant analysis.
 For non-metered fuel types either install sub-metering, or utilize billing or other usage data to estimate energy use.
-Note any renovation affecting greater than 10% of gross floor area, or a change that affects estimated total building energy use by greater than 10%.
+Note any renovation affecting greater than 10% of gross floor area, or a change that affects estimated total building energy use by greater than 10%, i.e. “major renovation.”

-Weather Data: For the defined 12-month baseline period, acquire weather data from the closest weather station, or on-site measurement, at the time interval coinciding with the interval of the energy usage.
+Weather Data: For the defined baseline period, acquire weather data from the closest weather station, or on-site measurement, at the time interval coinciding with the interval of the energy usage.
 Typically, this will incorporate daily minimum and maximum dry bulb temperatures from the National Weather Service to be used to derive heating and cooling degree days and average daily temperatures for each day.

-Occupancy Data: For the same 12 month period chosen, acquire vacancy rates, space uses and operating schedules, following the ASTM E2797-11 Building Energy Performance Assessment (BEPA) Standard methodology.
+Occupancy Data: For the defined baseline period, acquire vacancy rates, space uses and operating schedules, following the ASTM E2797-11 Building Energy Performance Assessment (BEPA) Standard methodology.

-Other Independent Variable Data: For the same 12-month period chosen and as needed for an accurate regression model, acquire other independent variables that significantly affect the energy usage, such as sales or production schedule.
+Other Independent Variable Data: For the defined baseline period chosen and as needed for an accurate regression model, acquire other independent variables that significantly affect the energy usage, such as sales or production schedule.

+Baseline Operational/Performance Data: System performance data used to inform the energy model.
+These data need to include a comprehensive data set for all building systems, and can be collected through interviews, review of building documentation (as-built plans, controls sequences, etc.), observation, spot measurements, short-term monitoring, and functional performance tests.

 Building Asset Data: Accurate gross floor area and system and material specifications based on building drawings, following the ASTM E2797-11 Building Energy Performance Assessment (BEPA) Standard methodology.
 This information is needed as a reference for any future adjustments to the building asset that may be made.